• Skip to primary navigation

 We’ve deepened our commitment to providing direct cash assistance by diversifying our service offerings to residents and expanding our program reach.

 Springboard will continue the renowned Magnolia Mother’s Trust basic income project and expand program eligibility to include hundreds more affordable housing residents across the Jackson area.
-Moreover, Springboard is piloting Lending Circles, a new, highly scalable, resident-to-resident lending program.
+Moreover, Springboard is launching Lending Circles℠, a highly scalable, resident-to-resident lending program.
+Lending Circles℠ is a social loan program managed by Mission Asset Fund (MAF)

 Taken together, these initiatives will enable Springboard to substantially increase direct financial aid to those who need it most, while simultaneously providing compelling evidence to local and national audiences of the effectiveness of socioeconomic well-being programs founded on empathy and trust.